On the dynamics of minimal homeomorphisms of $\mathbb{T}^2$ which are not pseudo-rotations: Stable sets at infinity: transverse direction

 On the other hand, since $\hat\A$ is homeomorphic to $\Ss^2$ and $\hat f$ is isotopic to the identity, by Lefschetz fixed point theorem one gets

 Then, we make the following \begin{claim} Fixed point indexes at $+\infty$ and $-\infty$ satisfy

 \end{claim}

 Since the statement is completely symmetric, we will just prove Claim \ref{cla:index-less-than-2-at-infty} for the point $+\infty$.
 Let us proceed by contradiction.
-So, let us start supposing that $i(\hat f,+\infty)\geq 2$.
+Suppose that $i(\hat f,+\infty)\geq 2$.
 Then, let $W^+$ and $W^-\subset\A$ denote the open sets given by Theorem~\ref{thm:Patrice-index-larger-1}.

 Let $\nu\in\M(f)$ be any ergodic $f$-invariant measure.
 We will consider the three possible cases: $\pr{2}(\rho_\nu(\tilde f))$ is either positive, negative or zero.
 Let us start assuming $\pr{2}(\rho_\nu(\tilde f))>0$.
 Then by Birkhoff ergodic theorem, for $\nu$-almost every $z\in\T^2$ and every $\hat z\in(id\times\pi)^{-1}(z)$, it holds